‘Little Women LA’ Shade: Terra Jole Claims Brianna Renee Doesn’t Have Postpartum

 A post shared by Briana Renee (@briana.renee) on

 It was during Briana’s plea to rehire a singing coach and continue her pursuit of singing that Matt sprung his MMA craziness on her.
 While we did see Matt doing some pretty interesting cartwheels as he trained for competition, we didn’t see Briana hire a singing coach or do anything to move forward with her plans.
-So did she give it up because there was only room for her to hire a singing coach or Matt to hire an MMA coach?
+So, did she give it up because there was only room for her to hire a singing coach or Matt to hire an MMA coach?
 Let’s hope not.

 “It’s so amazing watching [Jasmine] in her final days of pregnancy and her sharing her experience with postpartum depression was touching.
 I never knew that about her and I understand entirely what she went through because I experienced the same emotions after having Penelope,” Terra Jole shared.
 “Briana, just because you have a wacko as a husband doesn’t mean you’re experiencing postpartum depression.”